Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 * Alex: Nem láttad a nyelvtan könyvet? - (Have you (not) seen the grammar book?)
   * Barnabás: Sajnos nem, nincs itt. - (No unfortunately, it isn't here.)
-  * Barnabás: De, az asztal mellett van! - (But it is next to the table!)
+  * Barnabás: De, az asztal mellett van! - (Yes, it is next to the table!)

 Notice how ~~igen~~ `de` (but) is used to counter a negative question.